Why is the BLM involved with renewable energy?

 What is the BLM's involvement once it approves a renewable energy project?

 When the BLM approves a project, it includes various requirements that the developer must meet in order to reduce the project's environmental harm.
-To make sure these requirements are carried out, the BLM or a third party approved by the BLM will be out on the project site to monitor construction.
+To make sure these requirements are carried out, the BLM or a third party approved by the BLM will monitor construction.
 If a third party contractor does the monitoring, the contractor sends regular reports to the BLM.
 If a serious violation is made, the BLM may halt construction.

 What kind of return do the American people get for the use of their public lands?